 While in the editor, select the necessary code fragment and press Ctrl+Alt+I.

-If you need to adjust indentation settings, in the Settings/Preferences dialog Ctrl+Alt+S, go to .
+If you need to adjust indentation settings, in the Settings dialog (Ctrl+Alt+S), go to .

 On the appropriate language page, on the Tabs and Indents tab, specify the appropriate indents options and click OK.

-You can exclude a group of files or part of code from reformatting.
+You can exclude a group of files and directories from reformatting , code arrangement, and import optimization.

 Exclude code fragments from reformatting in the editor